The Software Engineer’s Career - Beyond Senior

 Last but not least there is an interesting subject of building your work relationship and network.

 So, comparing a junior engineer (the most junior technical position) with a CTO (the most senior technical position) gives us an extreme example.
 The roles in between fall on a spectrum spanning these extremes.
-Staff engineers work less frequently and less directly with senior engineers than junior engineers.
+Staff engineers work less frequently and less directly with more experienced engineers than junior engineers.

 Ultimately, the solution is to mix internal mentors and coaches with external ones.
 This might be a group of peers that you know from previous companies.
 Or it might be a network group that you built yourself over your career.
 An external group has a lot of benefits such as being emotionally detached, having an unbiased perspective and a different set of experiences.